Shale gas production: Fayetteville formation (bcf/d) - United States - EIA STEO - Monthly

 This series is part of the dataset: Shale gas production in the US (EIA STEO)

 Download Full Dataset (.xlsx)Latest updates.
-In the Fayetteville formation, the extraction of shale gas stood at 0.695 billion cubic feet per day in March 2026, compared to 0.684 in February 2026.
-This represents an increase of 1.61 percent.
+In the Fayetteville formation, shale gas production stood at 0.687 billion cubic feet per day in April 2026, compared to 0.695 in March.
+This constitutes a decrease of 1.15 percent.

 Sample.
-In this monthly series, there are 315 records.
-The time range covered by the series goes from January 2000 to March 2026.
+There are 316 data points in the monthly time series presented in the graph above.
+The time period covered by the series goes from January 2000 to April 2026.

 Latest values